Itay-Sharoni/ChatGPT-API-Example-Code/README.md

 # ChatGPT-API-Example-Code

-A Simple python code for interacting with ChatGPT API using 2 modes: 1.
-Interactive continuous chat 2. single request using arg
+A Simple python code for interacting with ChatGPT API using 2 modes:
+1. Interactive continuous chat
+2. Passing argrument for a single result

 Example 1: